-/Log <path> Specifies the path of the agent's log file. /NewAgentId Deletes data regarding the agent's comm to the agent handler.
+/Log <path> Specifies the path of the agent's log file.

-Deletes data regarding the agent's communication with the agent handler: unique ID, certificates used internally, as well as the ID and private data used in challenges.
-The agent retrieves new data the next time it connects
+/NewAgentId Deletes data regarding the agent's communication with the agent handler: unique ID, certificates used internally, as well as the ID and private data used in challenges.
+The agent retrieves new data the next time it connects to the agent handler.